arhat-dev/rs/README.md

 foo: ${FOO}
 ```

-Now, you get `${FOO}` for your `foo` after unmarshaling, you have to code you own logic to map `${FOO}` to some system environment variable (e.g. make a `os.ExpandEnv` function call).
+You can only get `${FOO}` for your `foo` after unmarshaling, you have to code you own logic to map `${FOO}` to some system environment variable.

-What you code, is actually a `renderer` with its usage limited to `foo`.
+WAIT A MINUTE!
+Isn't it actually a `renderer` with its usage specific to `foo`?

-Rendering suffix is here to help, it offers a way to make your yaml doc dynamic on its own, you control what configuration you get in yaml, not in your compiled code.
+Rendering suffix is here to help to reuse your renderers, it offers a way to make your yaml doc dynamic on its own, you control config resolving in yaml, not in compiled code.

 ### How it looks?